-What’s the cry it out method?
+- let them cry it out

-For new parents, such a scene can be especially stressful.
-But keep in mind that crying is extremely common at nap time, especially for babies.
-The crying often continues for a few minutes.
+For new parents, this can be especially stressful.
+Keep in mind, though, that crying is extremely common at nap time, especially for babies.
+Their crying often continues for a few minutes.

-The cry it out method first emerged because of hygiene concerns.
+The original CIO method first emerged because of hygiene concerns.
 Parents were encouraged to let their babies cry it out as early as the 1880s as a means of germ prevention.

 Pros of crying it out during nap time